linzihan-backforward/RecSysEvaluation/README.md

 # RecSysEvaluation
 This is our code and supplementary materials for the paper:

 > Wayne Xin Zhao, Zihan Lin, Zhichao Feng, PengFei Wang and Ji-Rong Wen (2021).
-A Revisiting Study of Appropriate Offline Evaluation forTop-𝑁Recommendation Algorithms.
+A Revisiting Study of Appropriate Offline Evaluation for Top-𝑁Recommendation Algorithms.

 ## Introduction

 In recommender system, top-$N$ recommendation is an important task from implicit feedback.
 Although the recent success of deep learning largely pushes forwards the research on top-$N$ recommendation,  there are increasing concerns on appropriate evaluation of recommendation algorithms.
 To study how recommendation algorithms are reliably evaluated and thoroughly verified, we conduct  a large-scale, systematic study on six important factors in three aspects for evaluating recommender systems.
-With the help of an open-sourced recommendation library [Recbole](https://recbole.io/) to implement all the experiments, so that our experiments themselves are reproducible.
+With the help of an open-sourced recommendation library [*Recbole*](https://recbole.io/) to implement all the experiments, so that our experiments themselves are reproducible.

 ## Requirements